AdonayTeshome/CC-documentation/README.md

 ## Developer documentation (itself in development)

 ### Overview
-The Credit Commons is a protocol describing how mutual credit ledgers, arranged into a tree, can record transactions between any accounts on any ledger.
+The Credit Commons is a Protocol describing how mutual credit ledgers, arranged into a tree, can record transactions between any accounts on any ledger.
 It can be thought of as nested mutual credit accounting.

 Mutual credit means, in this context, that there are no 'goods' on the ledger; it logs movement of accounting units representing credit/debt between accounts; consequently that the sum of all account balances is zero.